 Who is Eligible?

-All Saskatchewan cattle producers are eligible to apply for this program.
-Enrollment is limited to a maximum of 50 herds per year.
+All Saskatchewan beef cattle, sheep and goat producers are eligible to apply for this program.
 Space is available on a first-come, first served basis.